Malocclusions in Dogs - When Teeth Are Misaligned

 2. Canine teeth are located on the sides of the incisors and are used to grasp food and other objects.
-The lower canines help retain the tongue within the mouth.
+The lower canines help keep the tongue within the mouth.

 3. Premolars are located behind the canines in both the upper and lower jaws and work together to shear or cut food.